ServiceWeaver/weaver/website/blog/deployers.md

         App:             "app",                     // the application name
         DeploymentId:    deploymentId,              // the deployment id
         Id:              uuid.New().String(),       // the weavelet id
-        SingleProcess:   false,                     // is the app a single process?
         Mtls:            false,                     // don't enable mtls
         RunMain:         component == runtime.Main, // should the weavelet run main?
         InternalAddress: "localhost:0",             // internal address of the weavelet